Yogi Adityanath set to have bullet proof office

 Lucknow, Aug 15: In the wake of inputs from the intelligence agencies about a possible threat, the office of Uttar Pradesh Chief Minister, Yogi Adityanath will be made bullet proof.

-The new office located on the fifth floor of the newly constructed Lok Bhawan will now have bullet proof windows The entry to the floor would also be restricted.
+The new office located on the fifth floor of the newly constructed Lok Bhawan will now have bullet proof windows.
+The entry to the floor would also be restricted.

 The Lok Bhawan will also have Laser Intrusion Detection System that can track suspicious movement.